emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 Upgrade to the Pro version to unlock powerful features like:

-* **ACF & Custom Fields Plugin Support**: Import data into fields created with ACF, JetEngine, CMB2, and Toolset.
+* **ACF & Custom Fields Plugin Support**: Import data into fields created with ACF, JetEngine, MetaBox, CMB2, Pods, and Toolset.
 * **Multilingual Compatibility:** Fully compatible with WPML, Polylang, and qTranslate X.
 * **WooCommerce Import:** Import products, variations, orders, and custom WooCommerce fields.
 * **Yoast SEO PRO Integration:** Import SEO metadata like titles, descriptions, and focus keywords.
 * **Scheduled Imports:** Automate imports by scheduling them to run in the background.
 * **Data Update Support:** Update existing WordPress content without creating duplicates.
 * **Advanced Export Options:** Export content using filters, post types, and WP_Query for flexible data control.
+* **Google Sheet Export:** Export your WordPress data directly to Google Sheets for easy access, collaboration, and sharing.
+* **Schedule Exports:** Automate exports to backup any WordPress data at your preferred time to your configured Google Sheet or FTP/SFTP host.
+* **Upload file from server:** Easily select and import files directly from your server storage.
+* **Mapping Templates Import Export:** Export your custom mapping templates and import them again whenever needed.
+* **Images Export:** Export images from WordPress media along with their metadata and related details.
+* **Database Optimization:** The plugin includes options to clean up temporary data, optimize database tables, and maintain peak performance during imports and exports.
+* **Priority Support:** Get help when you need it most.
+With priority support, your queries are addressed faster by our expert team, ensuring minimal downtime and smooth plugin usage.

 [Explore WP Ultimate CSV Importer Pro Features](https://www.smackcoders.com/wp-ultimate-csv-importer-pro.html?utm_source=web&utm_campaign=readme&utm_medium=wporg).